mimium-org/mmmpm/docs/design.md

 - consideration about package type (library, application, song or any other?)
 - `mmmp.toml` or other name?
-- format for the package description file: toml, JOSN or other format?
 - fixed filename for the entrypoint? cf. in Rust, `main.rs`
 - fixed sources and assets directory name? cf. in Rust, `src`